nico5300/CoronaStay/README.md

 # CoronaStay

-This project is part of the gov. initialized Hackathon #wirvsvirus
+This project is part of the gov™. initialized Hackathon #wirvsvirus